QBDI/QBDI/docs/source/get_started-PyQBDIPreload.rst

 Instrumentation
 ---------------

-Once the script is loaded, the method :func:`pyqbdipreload_on_run` is called with a ready-to-run :class:`VM`.
+Once the script is loaded, the :func:`pyqbdipreload_on_run` function is called with a ready-to-run :class:`VM`.
-Any user callback should be added to the :class:`VM`, then the VM can be run with :func:`pyqbdi.VM.run`.
+Any user callbacks should be registered to the :class:`VM`, then the VM can be run with :func:`pyqbdi.VM.run`.

 .. code:: python